 5. Donate to your favorite causes

 The end of the year is often viewed as a season of giving, making it a great time for charitable donations to your church or favorite nonprofit organization.
-Lutes says there are a variety of different ways you can contribute, including giving cash or stocks.
+Lutes says there are a variety of different ways you can contribute, including giving cash or other assets.

 Another option is setting up a